denisecase/datafun-00-textbook/RUN_ALL.md

 but we want to run them VS Code (or other editor) to get the benefits of autocompletion, formatting, git integration, and more.

-When opening these new external files in your exisitng VS Code Python environment, you may find that it reverts back to a standard Python interpereter (maybe 3.9 when we're using 3.11).
+When opening these new external files in your exissting VS Code Python environment, you may find that it reverts back to a standard Python interpereter (maybe 3.9 when we're using 3.11).
 Use the steps above to set your Python interpreter, and restart VS Code.